EddyTheCo/Esterv.Designs/README.md

 # EstervDesigns

-This repo produce QML modules with custom QML types that can be used in GUI interfaces.
+This repo produces QML modules with custom QML types that can be used in GUI interfaces.

 It is composed of different Qt Quick Controls custom styles in the [Controls](Controls/README.md) directory.
-Also expose some higher level custom controls/types in the [CustomControls](CustomControls/README.md) directory.
+Also, expose some higher-level custom controls/types in the [CustomControls](CustomControls/README.md) directory.
-And some common resources are grouped in QML modules in the  [Styles](Styles/README.md) directory.
+Some common resources are grouped in QML modules in the  [Styles](Styles/README.md) directory.

 ## Installing the modules